tokyo2006/prospector-zmk-module/README.md

 All the necessary stuff for [Prospector](https://github.com/carrefinho/prospector) to display things with ZMK.
 Currently functional albeit barebones.

+> [!IMPORTANT]
+> If you're looking for a ZMK Zephyr 4.1 update compatible version, there is a work-in-progress but functional [`core/zephyr-4-1` branch](https://github.com/carrefinho/prospector-zmk-module/tree/core/zephyr-4-1) available.
+Build with board `xiao_ble` instead of `seeeduino_xiao_ble`, no other changes needed.

 ## Features

 - Highest active layer roller